History of Easter Island: South American links

-The Norwegian botanist and explorer Thor Heyerdahl (and many others) has documented that cultural similarities exist between Easter Island and South American Indian cultures.
+The Norwegian explorer Thor Heyerdahl (and many others) has documented that cultural similarities exist between Easter Island and South American indigenous cultures.
 He has suggested that this most likely came from some settlers arriving from the continent.
 According to local legends, a group of people called hanau epe (meaning either "long eared" or "stocky" people) came into conflict with another group called the hanau momoko (either "short-eared" or "slim" people).
 After mutual suspicions erupted in a violent clash, the hanau epe were overthrown and nearly exterminated, leaving only one survivor.
 Various interpretations of this story have been made – that it represents a struggle between natives and incoming migrants; that it recalls inter-clan warfare; or that represents a class conflict.

 Despite these claims, DNA sequence analysis of Easter Island's current inhabitants indicates that the 36 people living on Rapa Nui who survived the devastating internecine wars, slave raids and epidemics of the 19th century and had any offspring, were Polynesian.
 Furthermore, examination of skeletons offers evidence of only Polynesian origins for Rapa Nui living on the island after 1680.